 If you like Mexican food, you will absolutely love this Mexican chicken with jalapenos and corn, topped with melted Cheddar cheese.
 If not, you will still love this recipe.
-I mean, thin slices of beautifully browned chicken breast, corn, cheese, aromatic spices… who wouldn’t like that?
+I mean, thin slices of beautifully browned chicken breast, corn, cheese and aromatic spices… who wouldn’t like that?

 Adding one fresh jalapeno pepper will make the chicken moderately spicy.
 If you want more heat, add another one.
 If you are after mild spiciness, slice the jalapeno pepper and soak in water for a couple of hours before cooking.